JANUARY 1: Appear on The Saturday Show (ITV)

 LEE: It was a throwaway lyric.
 I think I may have been daydreaming about pointing fireworks at Margaret Thatcher’s house.
 Maybe because it was that time of year, Autumn, and maybe not.
 Misspent youth, getting into mischief… er…

-SUGGS (speaking in 1983): I quite like Lee’s songs because of his lyrics.
+SUGGS: It’s a good example of why I like Lee’s songs because of his lyrics.
 I think he writes them in that style because you don’t have to look that deeply into them if you don’t want to.

 OCTOBER 29: The Late Late Breakfast Show